gd32-rust/gd32-rs/README.md

-To view the generated code that makes up each crate, visit the [stm32-rs-nightlies](https://github.com/stm32-rs/stm32-rs-nightlies) repository, which is automatically rebuilt on every commit to stm32-rs master.
+To view the generated code that makes up each crate, visit the [stm32-rs-nightlies](https://github.com/stm32-rs/stm32-rs-nightlies) repository, which is automatically rebuilt on every commit to stm32-rs main.
 The stm32-rs repository contains the patches to the underlying SVD files and the tooling to generate the crates.